This feature requires a paid plan on Vimeo.

 - Session 3 - a user watches 40 seconds

 - The Average % watched calculation formula would be: (20+30+40)/(60 + 60 + 60)

 - This makes the video's average % watched: 50%

 - Your video's duration is 60 seconds

-If your video is an archived live event (Premium and higher), you will see a Live section in your video analytics panel.
+If your video is an archived live event (Premium, Advanced, or Enterprise), you will see a Live section in your video analytics panel.
 The metrics in this section reflect viewership of your event when the stream was actively live.

 - Views: The number of times the live video started playing.

 - Peak viewers: The highest number of concurrent viewers during the stream.

 - Avg time watched: The average duration a viewer stayed on the live event.